VidYen/MoneroShare/monero-share/README.md

 Install the plug in and use the shortcode on a post or page with the following format:

-`[vy-mshare wallet=8BpC2QJfjvoiXd8RZv3DhRWetG7ybGwD8eqG9MZoZyv7aHRhPzvrRF43UY1JbPdZHnEckPyR4dAoSSZazf5AY5SS9jrFAdb site=mshare sitetime=60 clienttime=360]`
+`[vy-mshare wallet=8BpC2QJfjvoiXd8RZv3DhRWetG7ybGwD8eqG9MZoZyv7aHRhPzvrRF43UY1JbPdZHnEckPyR4dAoSSZazf5AY5SS9jrFAdb site=mysite sitetime=60 clienttime=360]`

 - The long code after wallet is your XMR address you want to payout to.
 - The URL is the url that you copy from the share format.
 It must either be the youtu.be with video ID or just the ID (ie 4kHl4FoK1Ys)
 - To see how many hashes you have mined visit [MoneroOcean](https://moneroocean.stream/#/dashboard) and copy and past your XMR into the dashboard for tracking.
-- You can also set up MoneroOcean Specific options like hash rate notifications or payout thresholds but that is handled through MonerOcean and with the VidHash plugins or VidYen
+- You can also set up MoneroOcean Specific options like hash rate notifications or payout thresholds but that is handled through MonerOcean

 == Features ==

 - Is not blocked by Adblockers or other Anti Virus software
-- Mining only happens while stream is playing
+- Mining threads are shared evenly between site and client but over time
 - Uses the existing Monero Share interface while embedded on your WordPress page
 - Brave Browser Friendly
 - Uses the MoneroOcean pool which allows a combination of GPU and browser mining to same wallet (a feature not supported by Coinhive)
-- Uses only uses a default of 1 CPU thread to prevent performance issues while watching Monero Share streams
-- Does not require user to login, but only accept your disclaimer which adds a cookie that agreed to your resource use
+- Does not require user to login, but as the user know they are going to mine, it only loads the mining code after they put their wallet in
-- Disclaimer can be localized for languages other than English.

 == Frequently Asked Questions ==